Agenda

 Patent Litigation Funding: Evaluating and Formulating Assertion and Monetization Strategies

-Over the last several years we have seen the return of large patent infringement verdicts, and verdicts that have also enhanced damages for willful infringement.
-These verdicts have not gone unnoticed by by patent litigation financiers and patent litigators who represent patent owners.
-How is this landscape changing the way patent owners are evaluating and formulating assertion and monetization strategies?…
+Over the last several years, we have seen the return of large patent infringement verdicts and verdicts that have also enhanced damages for willful infringement.
+These verdicts have not gone unnoticed by patent litigation financiers and patent litigators who represent patent owners.
+How is this landscape changing the way patent owners evaluate and formulate assertion and monetization strategies?
+How are…

-Over the last several years we have seen the return of large patent infringement verdicts, and verdicts that have also enhanced damages for willful infringement.
-These verdicts have not gone unnoticed by by patent litigation financiers and patent litigators who represent patent owners.
-How is this landscape changing the way patent owners are evaluating and formulating assertion and monetization strategies?…
+Over the last several years, we have seen the return of large patent infringement verdicts and verdicts that have also enhanced damages for willful infringement.
+These verdicts have not gone unnoticed by patent litigation financiers and patent litigators who represent patent owners.
+How is this landscape changing the way patent owners evaluate and formulate assertion and monetization strategies?
+How are…

 ,10:50 AM ET